 As a visiting student directly enrolled at UQ, you can participate in the various on-campus student organizations and associations, just like you would at Tulane.
-If you want to immerse yourself in another country with new group of people, UQ is a great program.
-Your study abroad at UQ will begin with an on-campus orientation during which time you'll learn about all of these on-campus opportunities.
+Opportunities for involvement are promoted at the club fair for student clubs.
 You can also learn more about Student Life at UQ by visiting the University's Campus Life website.
-Overall, the program at UQ allows Freeman students to become completely immersed in Australian culture.
+QUEST Society (the Queensland University Exchange Student Society) is particularly popular with incoming exchange students.

 The University of Queensland is on the southern hemisphere calendar, which means the school year begins in February and ends in November.
 Tulane Spring Semester is referred to as Semester 1 and takes place February - June.
 Tulane Fall Semester is referred to as Semester 2 and takes place July - November.

 Ranking and Rigor

 Top 51 - 100 bracket in the world for Business and Management - 2017 QS World University Rankings by Subject.

 #39 in the world for Accounting and Finance - 2017 QS World University Rankings by Subject.

 Past participants report that courses at UQ are generally more difficult than courses at Tulane.

 On this exchange program, students take the same courses undertaken by Australian students who are studying for their degrees.
 All courses are taught by UQ faculty.
 For a list of courses commonly offered at UQ and their Tulane equivalents, please see Sample Courses Offered.